TebasMartinez/DA-Deutsche-Bahn-delays/README.md

 - RB: Regionalbahn
 - IRE: Interregio-Express

+### Locations:
+- The analysis only considers station of departure.

 ### Grouping by former East/West Germany:
-For the purposes of this analysis, all stations in Berlin have been labelled as East.
+- For the purposes of this analysis, all stations in Berlin have been labelled as East.

 ## Repository content
 - Data: